tliron/prudence/README.md

 * Prudence is written in Go for reliability and performance but allows you to use straightforward JavaScript for assembling and configuring your application.
 (JavaScript is *not required*.
   [Here's](https://github.com/tliron/prudence/tree/main/examples/go) an example in pure Go.)
-* It additionally supports extensible [JavaScript Templates (JST)](jst/README.md) for generating HTML pages by combining design and programming.
+* Additionally supports extensible [JavaScript Templates (JST)](jst/README.md) for generating HTML pages by combining design and programming.